coderwall/coderwall-legacy/CONTRIBUTING.md

         ls -al
         # We're not in localhost any longer... well, you get what I mean

+    The *first* time you create the virtualmachine you will need to create and setup the database.

+        # we're still SSH'ed into Vbox
+        cd ~/web
+        rake db:create && rake db:setup

     Now that you're SSH'ed into the Vagrant VM it's time to run the app.

         # we're still SSH'ed into Vbox